-Figure 1 documents sizeable differences in ages 6-7 math and reading achievement by family income quartile.
-The white bars represent raw differences in achievement between the reported parental income quartile and the bottom income quartile, while the black bars report differences after controlling flexibly for maternal race/ethnicity, AFQT, and educational attainment.8 Raw gaps by income are sizeable: math and reading scores of children with parents in the highest income quartile are all more than half of a standard deviation higher than those with parents in the lowest income quartile.
+quartile and the bottom income quartile, while the black bars report differences after controlling flexibly for maternal race/ethnicity, AFQT, and educational attainment.
+Raw gaps by income are sizeable: mathematics and reading scores of children with parents in the highest income quartile are all more than half of a standard deviation higher than those with parents in the lowest income quartile.
 Controlling for other important maternal characteristics substantially reduces these gaps (by as much as three-quarters), but does not eliminate them - parental income still has economically (and statistically) significant effects on child achievement.

 Figures 2 and 3 document a number of early childhood family investment measures by parental income at different ages.
-For all measures except 'eat with mom and dad daily' (ages 0-1, 2-3, 4-5) and 'family meets friends/relatives two or more times per month' (ages 6-7), investments are monotonically increasing in parental income.
+For all measures except "eat with mom and dad daily" (ages 0-1, 2-3, and 4-5) and "family meets friends/relatives two or more times per month" (ages 6-7), investments are monotonically increasing with parental income.
 For a number of measures, the differences are substantial.
-For example, mothers of young children from the highest income quartile are over 50% more likely to read to their child three or more times per week compared to mothers from the lowest income quartile.
-High income mothers with children ages 0-1 are more than twice as likely
+For example, mothers of young children from the highest income quartile are over 50 percent more likely to read to their child three or more times per week compared to mothers from the lowest income quartile.
+High-income mothers with children aged 0-1 are more than twice as likely to have 10 or more books in the home.
+Among children aged 6-7, those from high-income families are more than twice as likely to be enrolled in special lessons or extracurricular activities.